- Experience various facets of Japanese culture from ancient Buddhas, tea, sake to Japanese cuisine

 This tour connects the two former Japanese capitals Nara and Kyoto with their traditional townscapes.
-In between you can marvel at lush tea plantations and centuries-old Buddha statues and temples from the unpretentious stone Buddhas at Joruriji temple to the biggest Buddha of them all at Todaiji temple in Nara Park.
+In between you can marvel at lush tea plantations and centuries-old Buddha statues.
+You can also see temples from the unpretentious stone Buddhas at Joruriji temple to the biggest Buddha of them all at Todaiji temple in Nara Park.
 You will get acquainted with many aspects of Japan such as green tea, sake brewing and various manifestations of Buddhist tradition.
-The tour also includes kaiseki cuisine a typical Japanese dinner.
+The tour also includes kaiseki cuisine, a typical Japanese dinner.
 Last but not least, you can enjoy the rural Japanese scenery while riding on small roads with very little traffic.
-This tour offers a wide variety of facets in the interplay between the urban sprawl within Kyoto and the serenity of remote areas in the countryside.
+Our Kyoto and Nara cycling tour offers a wide variety of facets in the interplay between the urban sprawl within Kyoto and the serenity of remote areas in the countryside.

 Day 1: (60 km, 1,000 m elevation gain)